AdobeDocs/target-learn.en/help/experiences/use-the-visual-experience-composer.md

 ---
 title: How to Use the Visual Experience Composer (VEC)
 description: These two videos introduce marketers to the Adobe Target Visual Experience Composer (VEC).
 Watch these videos to learn how to create activities using the VEC.
+landing-page-description: Watch these videos to learn how to create activities using the Visual Experience Composer (VEC).
 role: User
 level: Beginner
 topic: Personalization